cosent/cosent.buildtools/README.rst

 Cosent.buildtools will:

-* Generate a new version number for any development eggs with unreleased changes.
+* Generate a new version number for any development eggs with unreleased changes; also for any RC released eggs if you're doing a 'final' release.
 * Commit, tag and release all changed development eggs.
 * Update the buildout version.txt to reflect the newly released eggs.
 * Generate and store a new version number for the buildout itself.